Types of support

 Please note that bursary assistance is intended to cover essential living and study related expenses.
 Bursary Assistance will not be provided under any circumstances to cover the cost of overseas travel.

 There are two types of bursaries: general and advertised.
-General Bursaries have no application deadline and are awarded as part of financial assistance provided by the Financial Assistance Service.
-Advertised bursaries are listed at the beginning of March with applications closing 30th April each year, and are usually awarded by July.
+General Bursaries have no application deadline and are awarded as part of financial assistance provided by the Financial Support Service.
+Advertised bursaries are listed in March with applications closing 30th April each year, and are usually awarded by July.
 Application forms are available from this website or the Office.
 An interview for advertised bursaries is generally not necessary.